50th Operations Group: Overview

 The 50th Operations Group stood up at Falcon Air Force Base 30 January 1992, the same day as its parent, the 50th Space Wing.
 Its crews, formerly the crews of the 1002d Operations Group, monitored satellites during launch operations, maneuvered them into proper orbits and maintained their health in space.

 The group commands, controls and executes launch and early orbit operations, and provides operational support for over 65 satellites which support the president, the Secretary of Defense, other government agencies, and United States and allied military forces.
 It comprises over 1,100 active duty, reserve, and civilians.
 It trains the more than 500 system operators that form its space operations crews.

 The group's space operations centers track, monitor telemetry and command satellites during launch, early-orbit and on-orbit operations.
 They resolve anomalies with satellites when they occur and dispose of the satellites when missions are terminated.

-Assigned units

-The 50th Operations Group consists of the following squadrons, plus a detachment located at Suitland, Maryland, which provides command and control of the Defense Meteorological Satellite Program: